-?
-What happens if: (A - B)
+Q What happens if: (A - B)

-A The proper call is: (A - B)
+\boldsymbol{A} The proper call is: (A - B)

-?
-A
+Q \boldsymbol{A}

 a) The ball is shot off the backboards, then hits the crossbar and goes out of bounds? a) Possession to the goalkeeper in his/her crease.
-See Rule 75 Situation 3

 b) The ball is shot off the backboards, then hits the goalkeeper and goes out of bounds? b) Possession to the offensive team.

-?
-Where is possession awarded when a shot: $(A - B)$ A The proper call is: (A - B) ? \boldsymbol{A} a) Hits the goal post/cross bar of goal A and the ball bounces down the floor and out of bounds at the other end? a) Possession is awarded to goalkeeper A in his/her crease and play is restarted.
-See Rule 75 Situation 3 b) Hits the goalkeeper and the ball bounces down the floor and goes out of bounds at the other end? b) Possession is awarded to the offensive team where the ball went out of bounds.
+Q Where is possession awarded when a shot: (A - B) \boldsymbol{A} The proper call is: (A - B) Q A a) Hits the goal post/cross bar of goal A and the ball bounces down the floor and out of bounds at the other end? a) Possession is awarded to the offensive team where the ball went out of bounds. b) Hits the goalkeeper and the ball bounces down the floor and goes out of bounds at the other end? b) Possession is awarded to the offensive team where the ball went out of bounds.